AElfProject/AElf/docs/tutorials/dapp/internalContractCall.md

 // use **candidates** to do other stuff...
 ```

-There are several things to know before writing such code.
+There are several things to know before writing such code:

 - Because this code references a type (**PubkeyList**) originally defined in the Election Contract (types are defined in a proto file, in this case  **election_contract.proto**), you at least need to reference messages defined in the .proto file in your contracts project.